SiggiGue/singen/README.md

-# Generate Singe Singnals with infinite duration and play them on your sound device
+# Generate Sine Singnals with infinite duration and play them on your sound device

 This module intends to implements a sine signal generator for infinetely playing on your audio device with the module PySoundcard.